-I am creating a physical paper model of an imaginary city, Katterogvil, which is a city-state on Katterog, an imaginary planet.
-Although I am far from completing it, the model will have a width of 1.2 meters, and a length of 1.6 meters.
+I created a physical paper model of an imaginary city, Katterogvil, which is a city-state on Katterog, an imaginary planet.
+The model has a width of 1.2 meters, and a length of 1.6 meters.
 A typical building in the city is only 5-10 cubic centimeters.
-The goal is to make it complicated and believable as a real city.
-As such, it will include all the facilities that a normal city would have.
-It is far from a utopia, since utopian cities don't really exist, however it does have plenty of upsides, another thing real cities have.
-Some of its good traits are that it has very good and efficient infrastructure, is very good for the environment, and is a haven for arts and sciences.
-Some of its bad traits are that it is facing a severe overcrowding crisis, is intensely divided over political opinion, and will flood instantly if sea levels rise, because the city only reaches a few meters above sea level at its highest.
-Additionally, I want to include small references to real life all throughout the city.
-Particularly, I want the city to contain a building representing everyone I know.
-If you know me and we have not already discussed this, please hit me up and let me know what kind of building you want in the city.
-It can be pretty much anything that I can reasonably make out of paper.
-I will be releasing occasional updates here.
+The goal was to make it about as complicated and believable as a real city.
+As such, it includes all the facilities that a normal city would have.
+It is far from a utopia, since utopian cities don't really exist, however it does have plenty of upsides, such as very good and efficient infrastructure, high environmental consciousness, and being a haven for arts and sciences.
+Some of its bad traits are that it is facing a severe overcrowding crisis, is bitterly and often violently divided over political opinion, is partially overrun by terrorists, and will flood instantly if sea levels rise, because the city only reaches a few meters above sea level at its highest.
+I am also including small references and jokes in the city, such as a billboard advertising erectile dysfunction pills.
+The city has its own language, Jøptag, which I speak at an intermediate level.
+There are a few pictures below, and more can be found on Instagram.
+For the best views, I recommend watching the YouTube video about the city.

 Update 29 July 2018: I have completed the 2D form of the city.
 A plan has been drawn out showing where all the buildings will go.
 It's hard to get a good picture of such a large piece of paper, but this was the best I could do.
 Most of the buildings are visible if you look closely.
 They take a wide variety of shapes, but most are rectangular.
 I will only be putting care into buildings that were requested, or that I just feel like putting care into.
 There are far too many for me to put time into all of them, assuming I want to finish within a year or so.